How to Improve Portrait Photography

 Newspapers out to make a celebrity or politician look as bad as possible will use the worst available photo of that person, usually with an unfortunate facial expression or pose.
 Shadows are deepened, the image made more grainy.
 It's easier to make someone look awful than it is to make them look good.

-But you can use this to your advantage.
-Experiment with all the things mentioned in this Hub to create imaginative portraits which are not cliched in approach.
+But you can use the ability to manipulate impressions to great advantage.
+Experiment with the ideas mentioned in this article to create interesting and imaginative quality portraits.
 You can produce portraits which make a person look gorgeous, mysterious, formal or bizarre.

 And most important of all - have fun with it!